appium/appium/packages/appium/docs/en/quickstart/uiauto2-driver.md

 ---

 You can't do much with Appium unless you have a [driver](../intro/drivers.md), which is an interface that allows Appium to automate a particular platform.

+!!! info

     For this quickstart guide, we're going to be automating an app on the Android platform, because the system requirements for Android automation via Appium are the same as for Appium itself (whereas the iOS driver, for example, requires you to be using macOS).

 The driver we're going to use is called the [UiAutomator2 Driver](https://github.com/appium/appium-uiautomator2-driver).
 It's worth visiting that driver's